gobo-eiffel/gobo/Readme.txt

 The software provided in this distribution should work on any platform where supported Eiffel compilers are available.
-However this software has only been tested under Windows XP and Linux Fedora Core 2.
+However this software has only been tested under Windows XP and Linux Ubuntu 6.10.
 Since most Eiffel compilers use the notation $NAME for environment variables in their Ace files (or equivalent), this convention has been used instead of the Windowish %NAME%.
 Likewise, the directory separator used through